 For the purposes of marketing our services: we may use information about you for the purposes of promoting our business, if you request information about our services or indicate that you have an interest in receiving communications on legal topics, respond to invitations to events, or comment on our blogs or social networks.
 Based on that information, we may also identify further products, services, legal topics and events about which you may wish to know more.

 You have the right to ask us not to process your personal information for marketing purposes.
 You can exercise your right to prevent such processing by checking the appropriate boxes on the forms we use to collect your data.
 You can also exercise that right at any time by contacting us as set out below.
+For information about our use of relationship insight tools, please see Use of Online Identification Technologies and Relationship Insight Tools below.

 For the functioning of our business and its operations: we may use your personal information in the course of operating our business, including the management of our relationships with third party suppliers, dealing with our insurance arrangements, facilitating a business sale, acquisition or restructuring or for seeking external legal advice.